freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1563.1

 At the top of Nano, you can see the two commits with `pick` next to them.
 Below them, there's a list of options for working with them. `pick` means that it will use the commits as they were.
 At the bottom, it says, `d, drop = remove commit`.
-Replace the work `pick` by your two commits with a `d` to drop them both.
+Replace the word `pick` by your two commits with a `d` to drop them both.
 When you are done, save the file and exit Nano.

 #### HINTS